MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Bible Study/Revelation/2 Bible Study - Revelation 2 - The Seven Churches.md

 >'I know where you live—where Satan has his throne.
 Yet you remain true to my name.
 You did not renounce your faith in me, not even in the days of Antipas, my faithful witness, who was put to death in your city—where Satan lives. '
 ==Revelation 2:13==
 https://www.bible.com/bible/111/REV.2.13

+This is saying tha there is such a high level of idolatury that

 >' Nevertheless, I have a few things against you: There are some among you who hold to the teaching of Balaam, who taught Balak to entice the Israelites to sin so that they ate food sacrificed to idols and committed sexual immorality. '
 ==Revelation 2:14==